What's good for the gander is not necessarily good for the goose...

 And no, it's not abuse, at least that's what we think and believe in Africa.
 We believe it to be discipline.
 Personally, after staying in Africa for 17 years and now living in Canada for 3 years and seeing that hitting your child out of discipline is not really popular and seeing the outcome of that, I am happy my mother hit me when I disobeyed.
 It taught me obedience.

 But then again, cultures differ.
 That's how we see it back home and that's how they see it here.
 Places have different societies, different cultures and different views.
-The way I see it, there is a bit of right in every opinion in this case, because you always get the extremists on one hand who abuse their children or the extremists on the other hand who are afraid of disciplining their children.
+The way I view it is, there is a bit of right in every opinion in this case, because you always get the extremists on one hand who abuse their children or the extremists on the other hand who are afraid of disciplining their children.
 In the end, I think having a good balance between the two is the best way.

 Watch my video below; I interviewed my friends from different countries about interaction and communication with their parents and elders.
 The 4 interviewees are from Zimbabwe in Africa, Malaysia in Asia, Qatar in the Middle East and Newfoundland in Canada.
 I asked each of them the same questions; take note of the differences in their answer and how respect towards parents and elders differ.
 Enjoy!
-J

 Welcome to the African cuisine!